Linen Storage and Care

 Stains should be treated immediately for the best result.

 Rub the stained area with glycerin.
 This loosens the grease before applying liquid shampoo.
 After 15 minutes rinse and, if the stain is still present, pour boiling water through the area.

 Prior to washing altar linens, soak immediately in cold water, then apply glycerin and rinse with cold water.
 Next, rinse the cloth with vinegar and rub with a liquid detergent.
 Wait fifteen minutes before rinsing again.
 A little salt paste can be added at the end before rinsing.
 If the stain is old, try using club soda.

 Altar linens should be washed in hot water and left to dry naturally.
 Do not dry linen in the dryer.
 Never use bleach on linen, as it will damage the fiber.
 Use an oxygen-type cleaner instead.
 Linen can be ironed when slightly damp, and such takes a lot of the hard work out of ironing linen.
 If the linen is too dry, then spray it down with water from a sprayer bottle.
 This will relax the fiber, making it easier to iron.
 Never iron a fold into a linen.
 Always place a fold with the fingertips.
 Ironing in a fold will damage and eventually tear the linen.

 How to Wash, Iron and Store Altar Linens

-A PDF booklet with information on how to wash, iron, and store Altar Linens is included with any purchase.
+A PDF booklet with information on how to washing altar linens, ironing, and storing Altar Linens is included with any purchase.
 After your purchase you will receive a link with the Order Confirmation.